Duluth Depot: History

+The current building is the second depot built on this site.
+The first, a small wooden building, was built in 1869.
+That same year a large group of Swedish immigrants arrived in Duluth, seeking work on the first railroad line to serve the city, the Lake Superior and Mississippi.

 The Depot was designed by architectural firm Peabody and Stearns.
-(It was built next to an 1870 wood-framed depot building, which was disassembled after its replacement was complete.)
 Many local materials were used in the French Norman-style building, including granite, sandstone, and yellow brick.
-After two years of construction, the Depot was completed in 1892 at a cost of $615,000.
+After two years of construction, the Depot was completed in 1892 at a cost of $615,000, at which point the earlier depot was demolished.

+Over the decades, it served seven railroads: Duluth & Iron Range, Duluth, Missabe, & Iron Range, Duluth, South Shore & Atlantic, Duluth Missabe & Northern, Great Northern Railway, Northern Pacific, and the Saint Paul & Duluth.

+The main entrance to the building on Michigan Street opened into a "general waiting room" (today known as the Great Hall) which featured a newsstand and a lunch counter.
+In addition the main floor also boasted a barber shop, a Western Union telegraph office, a smoking room, a ladies' waiting room, and a men's toilet.

 A large train shed originally covered the building's platforms, but it was removed in 1924 and replaced by the canopies that remain.
-Over the next 77 years, it served seven railroads: Duluth & Iron Range, Duluth, Missabe, & Iron Range, Duluth, South Shore & Atlantic, Duluth Missabe & Northern, Great Northern Railway, Northern Pacific, and the Saint Paul & Duluth.

-The main entrance to the building on Michigan Street opened into a "general waiting room" (today known as the Great Hall) which featured a news stand and a lunch counter.
-In addition the main floor also boasted a barber shop, a Western Union telegraph office, a smoking room, a ladies waiting room, and a men's toilet.

-Its last trains in the years leading up to the establishment of Amtrak were run by the Great Northern Railway and later absorbed into the Burlington Northern Railroad (Badger and Gopher, both to Minneapolis and St. Paul).
-The Northern Pacific Railway ran local unnamed service to St. Paul and Minneapolis and service to Staples, Minnesota into the latter 1960s.
+Its last trains in the late 1960s were the Great Northern Railway's Badger and Gopher, both to Minneapolis and St. Paul (later absorbed into the Burlington Northern Railroad) and the Northern Pacific Railway ran local unnamed service to St. Paul and Minneapolis and service to Staples, Minnesota.

-It closed in 1969, and was scheduled for demolition but was purchased from the railroad owner for the bargain price of $250,000 and saved.
+The station closed in 1969.
+It was scheduled for demolition but was purchased from the railroad for the bargain price of $250,000.
 The edifice was in excellent condition, but renovations still cost $4.7 million.

 The building was listed on the National Register of Historic Places as the Duluth Union Depot in 1971 for its state-level significance in the themes of architecture and transportation.
 It was nominated as a unique example of the era's large railroad terminals and the connection they provided to the rest of the nation.

-This building is actually the second depot built on this site.
-The first was built in 1869 and was a small wooden building.
-That same year a large group of Swedish immigrants arrived in Duluth.
-They traveled here for a chance to work on the construction of the first railroad line in Duluth, the Lake Superior and Mississippi.